-The auditing regulations in Ireland are largely governed by the Companies Act 1990, the Companies (Auditing and Accounting) Act 2003 and Statutory Instrument 220 2011 which implemented the EU’s Statutory Audit Directive 2006.
+The auditing regulations in Ireland are largely governed by the Companies Act 2014 as updated by the Companies Act 2018 which implemented the EU’s Statutory Audit Directive and Regulation 2014.

 Copies of the above legislation can be obtained from the website of the Irish Auditing and Accounting Supervisory Authority.

 This note is to draw firms’ attention to a few matters relating Irish company law.
 While most of this note concerns corporate audit firms, it is suggested that all firms who undertake audits of Irish entities read this note and the legislation referred to above.

 Copy: The Irish audit authorities have interpreted the Audit Directive to mean that non-Irish resident accountancy firms currently on the Irish Audit Register are unlikely to retain automatic audit rights in Ireland after 29 March 2019.
 For scenario planning, it must be assumed that in the event of a no deal Brexit, UK firms have to cease audit services to existing Irish clients.